 The enzyme aromatase found in fat tissue converts testosterone into oestrogen.
 That means that too much body fat results in a low testosterone-high oestrogen ratio.
 Sadly, you need testosterone to gain muscle and burn fat, making it increasingly difficult to keep your body in shape.

-So excess fat results in an oestrogen dominance.
+Excess fat results in oestrogen dominance.
 But the vicious circle doesn’t stop there!
 Oestrogen dominance also increases the amount of body fat.
 How does that work?

 When this happens, the sugar in your blood can’t enter your cells and use it as fuel anymore; forcing your body to store sugar as fat instead.

 Want to break up with sugar for good?
-Join our FREE 7-Day Sugar Detox Challenge!
+Join our 7-Day Sugar Detox Challenge!

 Ageing also impacts your hormone levels.
 While we do add beauty and wisdom with our years, our hormones don’t always play along nicely.